TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 ### Python3 and Pip3 {#demo_ethfw_combined_prereq_python}

-The GUI tool to send configurations is developed using Python3 and PyQt.
+The CPSW Remote Configuration GUI tool is developed using Python3 and PyQt.
 Pip3 can be used to install additional Python modules required by the GUI tool.

 > **Note:** The GUI tool can be executed from either **PC 1** or **PC 2**, so